 About The CCAC Educational Foundation

 The foundation's scholarship program has increased significantly over the past three years in response to increasing student need.
-During the 2022–2023 academic year, almost 600 students were awarded more than $550,000 in total scholarship funding, representing over 300% growth in dollars awarded since 2019.
-Part of this increase was the implementation of the first scholarship awards in the foundation's history for newly enrolled students at the college in 2021, as well as the new Allegheny County Dr. Charles J. Martoni Endowed Scholarship, which began making awards in 2022.
+In 2022–2023, nearly 600 students received more than $550,000 in scholarships—over three times the amount awarded in 2019.
+This growth includes the first scholarships for new CCAC students, introduced in 2021, and the Dr. Charles J. Martoni Endowed Scholarship, which began in 2022.

 "At the CCAC Educational Foundation, we are committed to making life-changing opportunities possible for our students.
 Through the support of generous donors, friends and community partners, the foundation supports students, faculty and staff at the college with the resources and programming they need to achieve success.
 The difference that we make in students' lives here at CCAC will ultimately impact the community and our region's workforce as a whole."